 Due to the nature of the work, construction accidents are often catastrophic or fatal.

 Some common injuries sustained by construction workers include:

 In 2020, there were 13 fatalities in the construction industry in NYC—22% of all workplace deaths.

 Injuries on the job will usually be covered by workers’ compensation.
 Workers will need to report the accident to their employer to start the claims process.
 In most cases, the worker’s only money will come from workers’ compensation benefits.

 However, sometimes workers’ comp claims are denied or undervalued.
 Workers could be left without the full benefit that they’re entitled to.
 In that case, a NYC workers’ compensation lawyer can help the employee appeal to get the benefits they deserve.

 Other times, the worker’s injury might not be caused by the employer at all.
 A worker could be injured by the negligence of a third party, such as a contractor.
 In that case, the injured worker might be able to file a personal injury lawsuit with the help of a New York City construction accident lawyer to recover compensation for medical treatment, lost wages, and pain and suffering.

-If you need legal assistance, contact the NYC construction accident lawyers at Law Offices of Jay S. Knispel Personal Injury Lawyers at your nearest location to schedule a free consultation.
+If you need legal assistance, contact the New York construction accident attorneys at Law Offices of Jay S. Knispel Personal Injury Lawyers at your nearest location to schedule a free consultation.